Tight Exponential Analysis for Smoothing the Max-Relative Entropy and for Quantum Privacy Amplification: Security exponent of privacy amplification against quantum adversaries

-Making use of Eq.~(\ref{eq:privup-6}), we are able to get a similar bound for the purified distance measure from Eq.~(\ref{eq:exp-privacy-1}), under the same conditions.
+Making use of Eq.~(\ref{eq:privup-6}) and the concavity of the square root function, we are able to get a similar bound for the purified distance measure from Eq.~(\ref{eq:exp-privacy-1}), under the same conditions.
 Namely,

 If the lower bounds in Eq.~(\ref{eq:exp-privacy-1}) and Eq.~(\ref{eq:exp-privacy-2}) equal the upper bounds in Eq.~(\ref{eq:exp-privacy-up-D}) and Eq.~(\ref{eq:exp-privacy-up-P}), respectively, we would obtain the exact rates of exponential decay.
-Interestingly, this is indeed the case when $R$ is above a particular value.
+In the following, we prove that this is indeed the case when $R \geq R_{\rm{critical}}$.